 The museum is located in Old Quito in a colonial house and here you can find her love letters with Simon Bolivar as well as paintings and other household items.
 Items from Bolivar can also be found here, such as his gun and silver dagger.

 The Museum of the City was originally a hospital that operated from 1565 to 1974 and now the site of an important cultural museum that details the life of Quito from 10,000 BC to today.

-Located in Old Quito, opposite the Carmen Alto monastery, the museums has two floors surrounding peaceful courtyards.
-Great for those who like interactive museums, visitors here can view scenes, including paintings, dioramas and wax figures and even sound effects detailing what life was like throughout the years in Ecuador.
+Located in Old Quito, opposite the Carmen Alto monastery, the museum has two floors surrounding peaceful courtyards.
+Great for those who like interactive museums, visitors here can view scenes, including paintings, dioramas, wax figures, and even sound effects detailing what life was like throughout the years in Ecuador.